Myasthenia Gravis Overview and Practice Questions

 A type of myasthenia gravis where muscle weakness is limited to the eyelids and extraocular muscles.

-7. What form of myasthenia gravis manifest muscle weakness involving a variable combination of muscles of the mouth and throat which is responsible for speech and swallowing (called bulbar muscles), limbs, and respiratory muscles?
+7. What form of myasthenia gravis manifests muscle weakness involving a variable combination of muscles of the mouth and throat, which is responsible for speech and swallowing, limbs, and respiratory muscles?

-8. How will the generalized myasthenia gravis patient appear if facial muscles are involved?
+8. How will a generalized myasthenia gravis patient appear if facial muscles are involved?

-9. What form of myasthenia gravis may, or may not, involves the ocular muscle?
+9. What form of myasthenia gravis may, or may not, involve the ocular muscle?

 10. How may myasthenia gravis associated with abnormal weakness manifest itself?